-As you leaf through the pages of this catalog, you'll discover for yourself the rich array of opportunities that QVCC provides - from allied health, business, and technology to fine arts, advanced manufacturing, and accounting.
+As you peruse the pages of this catalog, you'll discover for yourself the rich array of opportunities that QVCC provides - from allied health, business, human services, and technologies to fine arts, advanced manufacturing, education, and accounting.
 Whatever your career goal, you'll be taught by first-rate faculty who demonstrate a passion for teaching and active learning.